j1sk1ss/CordellCompiler.EXMPL/README.md

 - deadopt - [WIP algorithm.
 See description here: https://en.wikipedia.org/wiki/Control_flow]

 After compiler optimization, we go into the `backend`.</br>
-In backend we generate ASM microcode, whose architecture depends on the target system architecture, such as `x86_64` or `x86_32`.
+In backend we generate ASM microcode (WIP opcodes and ELF executable), whose architecture depends on the target system architecture, such as `x86_64` or `x86_32`.

 ## AST